IDBusinessSolutions/IDBS-developer-assessment-application/README.md

 Once the application starts, further information on how to develop and integrate your coded solution can be found via the buttons ***Task Details*** and ***Integration Instructions***  at the top of the application's screen (see below).
 The application initially displays the information from the ***Task Details*** screen.

+The application is a standalone application; it does not interact with the "outside world" (internet, your local machine, etc.) in anyway.

 Note: you need to have java 8 or greater installed in your environment to run the assessment application.

 ![enter image description here](images/AssessmentApp.png)